 The second stage of the issue was the planning via a drone of 2000 ha of the project area.
 On the basis of these aerial photography, it is planned to prepare orthophoto plans with 3.5 cm resolution.

 In order to solve the above-mentioned issues, initially the visual inspection was carried out to the investigation area, specific areas have been identified as well.
 Later photogrammetric reference points were fastened in different areas of the project area to organize photogrammetric works.
-The coordinates and heights of those photogrammetric reference points were determined by the GPS receiver.
-And then, flight planning for Aerophoto planning works and implementation issues with its accuracy were considered (figure 1).
+The coordinates & heights of photogrammetric reference points were determined by the GPS receiver.
+And then, flight planning for Aerophoto planning works and implementation issues with its accuracy were considered.
 After that, obtained aerophoto maps processed photogrammetry and processing results were mapped.

 Photogrammetric reference points.